j-94/deltaload/PR_README.md

 - Better data quality: Complete thread context is captured instead of individual tweets
 - Improved user experience: Users can view entire Twitter threads in one record
 - Enhanced analysis: Thread metadata enables more sophisticated content analysis
+- Robust thread detection: Using multiple detection methods increases coverage

 ## Implementation Details

 The thread processing follows these steps:

+1. **Reply-chain analysis**:
+   - Extract `in_reply_to_status_id` from tweet metadata
+   - Build a reply graph connecting tweets in a conversation
+   - Identify chains of tweets from the same author

+2. **Temporal proximity analysis**:
-1. Group tweets by author
+   - Group tweets by author
-2. Find tweets that are close in time (within 60 minutes)
+   - Find tweets that are close in time (within 60 minutes)
+   - Identify potential thread sequences

+3. **Combined approach**:
+   - Merge results from both methods while avoiding duplicates
-3. For each group of 2+ tweets, fetch the complete thread
+   - For each potential thread, fetch the complete thread
-4. Add the thread records to the bookmark data
+   - Add the thread records to the bookmark data

 ## Testing